 Best Places to Study French in France

 As the most famous, cosmopolitan, trend-setting, and romantic city in France, you will fall in love while studying French in Paris.
 This city provides you with the perfect combination of history, art, fashion, food, politics, and culture to keep you engaged and learning every minute of every day.
+Although probably the most expensive destination in the country in terms of accommodation, you really can't not consider Paris.

 The French Riviera provides some of the most scenic views in France, with beautiful beaches along the Mediterranean coast.
 You can easily travel to other French Riviera cities, including St. Tropez and Cannes.
 Nice is one of France's most visited cities, attracting four million tourists per year.